 And indeed, several minutes after that, Mt.
 Lanaya slowly revealed its beauty to us.
 It’s like waiting hours for the theater production to start and then finally, you hear that opening song while the curtains are slowly being held up.
-The fog slowly vanished and what appeared in front of us was a splendor hard to be described in words.
+The fog slowly vanished and what appeared in front of us was a splendor so hard to describe in words.
 It left us speechless.

-By four in the afternoon, we started descending into the slippery and muddy trails that we took on our way up.
-Some fell, others slid, and there were some who earned bruises along the way; but they didn’t look tired or totally beaten up.
+By four in the afternoon, we started heading towards the same trail we’ve followed on the way up.
+Because of the rain, some fell, others slid, and there were some who earned bruises along the way.
+But they didn’t look tired or totally beaten up.
 They were smiling like idiots and even got the nerve to tease and kid around.
-You’ll never guess that there was an impending storm along the way.
+No one ever thought that there was an impending storm.
 Then it hit me.

 Yes, it’s good to be efficient, fast but still, there’s wisdom in taking things one step at a time.
-Because more than anything else, life is not a race and safety should always be a priority.
-Probably it’s tiring to wait.
-Maybe I have to lengthen my patience and practice dismissing the negative thoughts that are constantly playing on my mind.
-Because when God gives it later than what we expected, maybe it’s really worth it.
+Life is not a race and safety is really our priority.
+Sure, it’s tiring to wait.
+I should really work on my patience and negative thoughts.
+There is wisdom in waiting.
+And as cliché as it may sound: glory still comes to those who wait.

-- Ride a bus to Alegria.
+- From Cebu South Bus Terminal, ride a bus bound for Alegria.
 Ask the driver to drop you at the town proper.
 Fare ranges from P130 – P160.

 - From the town proper, you can either take a habal-habal to Barangay Lumpan or go to Barangay Legaspi to take the Legaspi trail (there’s an entrance fee of P50.00 and P500.00 guide fee for every five hikers).